Noncommutative factorizations of higher sine functions in positive characteristic

 \subsubsection{Non-commutative factorization of $\sin_A$}

 In this paper we are interested in another type of factorization of $\sin_A$.
-The {\em noncommutative factorization} of $\sin_A$ no longer sees $\sin_A$ as an entire function but as an element of the noncommutative algebra $K_\infty[[\tau]]$, and can be proved essentially applying Carlitz's theory:
+The {\em non-commutative factorization} of $\sin_A$ no longer sees $\sin_A$ as an entire function but as an element of the non-commutative algebra $K_\infty[[\tau]]$, and can be proved essentially applying Carlitz's theory:

 where $\mathcal{L}_i:=l_{i}^{1-q}$ and the sequence $(l_i)_{i\geq0}$ is given by the recursion

 and the arrow on top of the product sign means that the factors are nested from right to left, so that to compute the product, one starts with the first factor $(1-\tau)$, and then multiplies it on the left by the other factors: $\cdots (1-\mathcal{L}_1\tau)(1-\tau)$.
 See \cite[Proposition 4.4.9]{PEL5}.
 There is a direct connection to Thakur's multiple zeta values which is described in \cite[Remark 4.4.11]{PEL5}, and this paper contains generalizations of these observations.
 Incidentally, the sequence (\ref{coeff-log-carlitz}) characterizes the {\em Carlitz's logarithm}